stateset/core/readme.md

 ```

 After successful compilation, you should have a `statesetd` binary in your current directory (or in your `$GOPATH/bin` if you used `go install`).

+## CLI Reference

+A quick command reference for module transactions and queries lives in [docs/cli-guide.md](docs/cli-guide.md).
+Keep it handy while operating a node.

 ### 4. Verify the Build